beacon-biosignals/K8sClusterManagers.jl/docs/src/examples.md

 ### Pending workers

+A worker created via `addprocs` may not necessarily be available right away, as K8s must schedule the worker's _Pod_ to a _Node_ before the corresponding Julia process can start.
+If K8s can't schedule the worker's _Pod_ to a _Node_ right away (e.g. not enough resources are available), then that _Pod_ will sit around in the "Pending" phase until it can be scheduled.
-A common issue when spawning workers is not having enough resources available to start the workers.
-Worker _Pods_ which cannot be started will be stuck in the "Pending" phase and will wait until resources become available.
-Since it is not known how long a worker may be stuck in the "Pending" phase the [`K8sClusterManager`](@ref) includes the `pending_timeout` keyword which specifies how long you are willing to wait for pending workers.
-Once this timeout has been reached the manager will continue with the subset of workers which have reported in.
+Since a worker _Pod_ may be stuck in this "Pending" phase for an indefinite amount of time, [`K8sClusterManager`](@ref) includes the `pending_timeout` keyword that may used to specify how long you are willing to wait for pending workers.
+Once this timeout has been reached, the manager will continue with the subset of workers which have reported in and delete any workers that are stuck in the "Pending" phase.

 ```julia
 julia> addprocs(K8sClusterManager(1, memory="1Ei", pending_timeout=10))  # Request 1 exbibyte of memory